eclipse-theia/theia-website/src/docs/theia_ai.md

 It can now be used in any prompt fragment, as well as in user requests.

+#### Product Name Variable for White-Labeled Products

+Theia AI ships with a global `productName` variable that resolves to the `applicationName` configured for your Theia application.
+The built-in agent prompts (Coder, Architect, Universal, Command, GitHub, App Tester, Claude Code) use `{{productName}}` so that when you white-label Theia under a different name, those agents automatically refer to your product.
+Adopters who write their own agent prompts can use `{{productName}}` the same way to keep their prompts product-name-agnostic.

 ### Chat Context Variables

 Theia AI supports attaching rich contextual information to chat requests via **context variables**.
 Unlike standard variables discussed above, which simply inject a value into the prompt, context variables provide both a `value` and a `contextValue`.
 The `value` is inserted at the position of the variable usage, while the `contextValue` is added to the `ChatRequestModel.context`—supplying additional data that the chat agent and underlying LLM can leverage for more informed responses.